LIT-Protocol/vincentDocs/docs/Users/Onboarding.md

 # Onboarding

 Each time you visit an app on Vincent, you’ll be directed to that app’s dedicated consent page.
 This is where you will configure and manage your app-specific delegations, permitting it to use your assets and data according to the guidelines you set.
-Follow the steps below to begin your journey
+Follow the steps below to begin your journey.

 ## 1. Create an Agent Wallet